Skip to content

 • Internal-control framework — risk, compliance, internal audit

-• Custody and segregation — for CASPs offering custody, the segregation model, the use of cold-storage vs hot-wallet split, the key-management framework, sub-custody arrangements
+• Custody and segregation — the segregation model, cold-storage vs hot-wallet split, key management, sub-custody arrangements

-• Market-abuse policy — Articles 88 onwards MiCA introduce specific market-abuse rules for crypto-assets; the policy and monitoring framework must be documented
+• Market-abuse policy — Articles 88 onwards MiCA introduce crypto-specific market-abuse rules; the policy and monitoring framework must be documented

 • AML / CTF programme — including the Travel Rule implementation and self-hosted-wallet attestation flow

-• White papers — where the CASP also issues tokens, the white paper meeting Annex I or II requirements (see our MiCA white paper piece)
+• White papers where the CASP also issues tokens — see our MiCA white paper piece

 • Shareholder structure — direct and indirect, with fitness-and-properness on qualifying shareholders

-Article 63 MiCA sets a statutory review of 25 working days for completeness and a further 40 working days for the substantive decision once the file is deemed complete.
-End-to-end with pre-application engagement and feedback rounds, realistic timing is six-to-nine months for a first-time applicant.
-PSAN-migrating firms typically run shorter because much of the underlying programme already exists.
+Article 63 MiCA gives the authority 25 working days for the completeness check and 40 working days for the substantive assessment once the file is complete.
+End-to-end — with pre-application engagement and feedback rounds — a realistic plan is six to nine months for a first-time applicant.
+PSAN-migrating firms typically run shorter because the underlying programmes already exist.

 • Travel Rule compliance on every crypto-asset transfer